 Krul’Dar had spent several weeks watching Kor’Thank from afar.
-A few days ago, he’d lost track of him in a blinding downpour.
+A few days ago, he’d lost track of the king in a blinding downpour.
 The desert storms could strike with alarming speed—clear skies one moment, slashing tempests the next.

-Krul was the only Indashi who cared for the king.
-The rest thought of Kor’Thank as the ultimate warrior; he would conquer any and all obstacles with consummate ease.
-Kor recognized this rationale for what it truly was: complacency.
+Krul was the only Indashi who cared for Kor’Thank.
+Everyone else thought of the monarch as the ultimate warrior.
+Krul, however, recognized this attitude for what it truly was: complacency.
 Sadly, it came as no surprise.
 Bellies were full and roads were safe.

 Only Krul’Dar, Chief Chronicler, heeded the lessons of those who had come before.